 But not every card puts you in a time crunch.
 In fact, one of the best offers out there right now doesn't have a minimum spending requirement at all.

-Here are some of the best offers available right now.
+Here are some of the best offers available this holiday season.

 The Best Cards to Get Right Now